hanwenzhang123/fullstack-note/01-note/README.md

 myF()
 var myF = function(){
 	console.log("My Function")  //TypeError, no good, myF is not a function, var myF = undefined;
-	//when you try to execute myF(), it is good, it is there, but it triggers the function which is undefined, that it breaks the rule.
+	//when you try to execute myF, it is good, it is there, but it triggers the function which is undefined, that it breaks the rule.
 }
 ```